Peggy Sue Got Married: Release and reception

-Peggy Sue Got Married gained a positive reaction from critics.
-It currently holds an 88% rating on Rotten Tomatoes based on 32 reviews, with an average rating of 6.9/10.
-The site's consensus reads, "Peggy Sue Got Married may seem just another in the line of 80's boomer nostalgia films, but none of the others have Kathleen Turner's keen lead performance."
+Peggy Sue Got Married received positive reviews from critics.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 88% based on 32 reviews, with an average rating of 6.9/10.
+The website's critics consensus reads, "Peggy Sue Got Married may seem just another in the line of 80's boomer nostalgia films, but none of the others have Kathleen Turner's keen lead performance."
+Metacritic, which uses a weighted average, assigned the a score of 75 out of 100, based on 15 critics, indicating "generally favorable" reviews.

 Rita Kempley of The Washington Post gave the film a positive review, but wrote of Cage's performance: "What mars the movie, aside from the pokey opening and overused theme, is an icky performance by Nicolas Cage as Charlie.
 He calls it surreal, 'a type of cartoon acting.'
 Well, he does kind of remind you of Jughead."
 Roger Ebert of the Chicago Sun-Times gave the film four-out-of-four-stars, calling it "one of the best movies of the year" and stated Turner's performance "must be seen to be believed."

-The film grossed $41,382,841 in the U.S. It was the first box-office success for Coppola since The Outsiders (1983).
+The film grossed $41.4 million in the United States.
+It was the first box-office success for Coppola since The Outsiders (1983).

 In addition to the film's three Academy Award nominations and Turner's nomination at the Sant Jordi Awards, Turner won the 1986 National Board of Review Award for Best Actress.

 The film appeared on Siskel and Ebert's best of 1986 lists.

 Peggy Sue Got Married ranks No. 34 on Entertainment Weeklys list of "50 Best High School Movies".